Multi-Branch Installation Guide

 Single Database Setup

 One Optomate database with all branches.
 The agent is installed once on the server (or any machine that can reach the Optomate API).
+One licence key covers the whole business — every branch is served by the single agent install.

 Prerequisites